-Three Portland-area EAGLE students (Early Adventures in Golf for a Lifetime of Enjoyment) earned full housing and tuition scholarships to the University of Oregon starting fall 2016 through the Evans Scholars Program: Madison High School senior Ngoc Le, Franklin High’s Xingling Guan, and Parkrose High senior Demetrius Wallace.
+Three Portland-area EAGLE students earned full housing and tuition scholarships to the University of Oregon starting fall 2016 through the Evans Scholars Program: Ngoc Le (Madison High School), Xingling Guan (Franklin High School), and Demetrius Wallace (Parkrose High School).

 Ngoc Le (pronounced knock lee) is a Vietnamese immigrant who has lived in Portland since 2012.
 She attends Madison High School and lives with her mother and stepfather.
 As a high school freshman in the fall of 2012, Ngoc only spoke a handful of English words.
 By the end of the 2012-2013 school year, she earned a 3.9 GPA and was able to successfully exit Madison High’s English as a Second Language (ESL) program.
 She volunteers with the Oregon Food Bank, and is a member of both the Madison Garden Club and Viet Group.
 Ngoc plans on majoring in biochemistry in college, with a goal to help eliminate unhealthy chemicals and other pollutants from the environment.

 Xingling Guan (pronounced shingling gwahn) and her parents moved to Portland from China in the summer of 2012, seeking better educational opportunities.
 She attends Franklin High School, where she holds a cumulative GPA of 3.955, having received only a single B in her high school career.
 According to her Language Arts and Social Studies teacher, Xingling is an outstanding student and a strong critical thinker, tenacious and eagerly seeking out challenges to strengthen her skills.
 Xingling plans on studying biochemistry at U of O, with the goal of becoming a dentist.